tmchen44/CppND-Capstone-Snake-Game/README.md

 ### Compiling and Testing (All Rubric Points REQUIRED)

-Assuming all dependencies have been installed, the code will compile and run according to the build instructions sections above.
+Assuming all dependencies have been installed, the code will compile and run according to the build instructions section above.
 Please note that the game carries out file directory operations that are specific to Linux, so the game probably will only run correctly in a Linux environment.

 ### Loops, Functions, I/O - meet at least 2 criteria